-48) Which of the following is not considered a portal?
+- 48) Which of the following is not considered a portal?

-A) Yahoo
+- A) Yahoo

-B) MSN
+- B) MSN

-C) Amazon
+- C) Amazon

-D) AOL
+- D) AOL

-Answer: C

-Difficulty: Easy

-AACSB: Application of knowledge

-LO: 2.2: Describe the major B2C business models.

-49) Portals primarily generate revenue in all of the following ways except:
+- 49) Portals primarily generate revenue in all of the following ways except:

-A) charging advertisers for ad placement.
+- A) charging advertisers for ad placement.

-B) collecting transaction fees.
+- B) collecting transaction fees.

-C) sales of goods.
+- C) sales of goods.

-D) charging subscription fees.
+- D) charging subscription fees.

-50) The basic value proposition of community providers is:

-A) they offer a fast, convenient one-stop site where users can focus on their most important concerns and interests.

-B) they offer consumers valuable, convenient, time-saving, and low cost alternatives to traditional service providers.

-C) they create a digital electronic environment for buyers and sellers to meet, agree on a price, and transact.

-D) they increase customers' productivity by helping them get things done faster and more cheaply.
+- 50) The basic value proposition of community providers is: - A) they offer a fast, convenient one-stop site where users can focus on their most important concerns and interests. - B) they offer consumers valuable, convenient, time-saving, and low-cost alternatives to traditional service providers. - C) they create a digital electronic environment for buyers and sellers to meet, agree on a price, and transact. - D) they increase customers' productivity by helping them get things done faster and more cheaply.

-51) eBay uses all of the following business models except:

-A) B2C market creator.
+51) eBay uses all of the following business models except: A) B2C market creator.
 B) C2C market creator.
 C) content provider.
 D) e-commerce infrastructure provider.

-52) All of the following are business models employed in the online music industry except:
+Answer: C Difficulty: Moderate AACSB: Application of knowledge Learning Objective: 2.2: Describe the major B2C business models.
+52) All of the following are business models employed in the online music industry except: A) subscription.

-A) subscription.

 B) peer-to-peer streaming.
 C) download-and-own.
 D) cloud streaming.

-53) The financial services, travel services, and job placement services industries typically use the \\\\\\ business model.

-A) community provider

-B) transaction broker

-C) market creator

-D) e-tailer

-Answer: B

-Difficulty: Easy

-AACSB: Application of knowledge

-LO: 2.2: Describe the major B2C business models.

-54) In the \\\\\\ business model, a Web-based business builds a digital environment in which buyers and sellers can meet, display products, search for products, and establish prices.

-A) market creator

-B) community provider
+Answer: B Difficulty: Moderate AACSB: Application of knowledge Learning Objective: 2.2: Describe the major B2C business models.
+53) The financial services, travel services, and job placement services industries typically use the business model.
+A) community provider B) transaction broker C) market creator D) e-tailer Answer: B Difficulty: Easy AACSB: Application of knowledge Learning Objective: 2.2: Describe the major B2C business models.
+54) In the business model, a web-based business builds a digital environment in which buyers and sellers can meet, display products, search for products, and establish prices.
+A) market creator B) community provider C) e-tailer D) portal Answer: A Difficulty: Moderate AACSB: Application of knowledge Learning Objective: 2.2: Describe the major B2C business models.
+55) On-demand service companies are characterized by the free sharing of resources between the

-C) e-tailer

-D) portal

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.2: Describe the major B2C business models.

-55) On-demand service companies are characterized by the free sharing of resources between the company and consumers.Answer: FALSEDifficulty: Moderate
+55) On-demand service companies are characterized by the free sharing of resources between the company and consumers.

+Answer: FALSE Difficulty: Moderate